From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation: Results

-To evaluate the effectiveness of our multi-agent framework in medical triage scenarios, we conducted comprehensive experiments on department classification tasks.
-We assessed the system's ability to correctly route patients to both primary and secondary departments based on their presenting symptoms and medical history.
+The framework demonstrated progressive improvement in medical triage accuracy through iterative refinement.
 Table~\ref{tab:department_classification} presents the classification accuracy across multiple iteration steps.
-Our results demonstrate consistent improvement in triage accuracy through iterative refinement.
-The primary department classification accuracy increased from 83.0\% in the initial step to 87.0\% by step 4, representing a 4.0 percentage point improvement.
+Primary department classification accuracy increased from 83.0\% in the initial step to 87.0\% by step 4, representing a 4.0 percentage point improvement.
 Similarly, secondary department classification showed substantial gains, rising from 75.4\% to 80.5\%, an improvement of 5.1 percentage points.
-The progressive improvement across iterations validates our multi-agent approach, where agents collaboratively refine their decisions through structured dialogue and knowledge sharing.

 Figure~\ref{fig:department_distribution} illustrates the triage accuracy distribution across different medical departments.
-We observe significant variability in performance across specialties, with accuracy ranging from approximately 65\% to 95\%.
+Significant variability in performance was observed across specialties, with accuracy ranging from approximately 65\% to 95\%.
 Ophthalmology achieved the highest classification accuracy at 94.8\%, likely due to the distinctive nature of ocular symptoms that facilitate clear differentiation.
 In contrast, Psychiatry exhibited the lowest accuracy at 65.2\%.
-Further analysis revealed that misclassified psychiatry cases were predominantly routed to the neurology department.
-This pattern likely reflects the inherent overlap between neurological and psychiatric presentations, as well as potential variations in departmental structures across different hospital systems.
+Further analysis revealed that misclassified psychiatry cases were predominantly routed to the neurology department, reflecting the inherent overlap between neurological and psychiatric presentations and potential variations in departmental structures across different hospital systems.

-These findings demonstrate the value of our multi-agent architecture in handling the inherent ambiguity of medical triage.
-The consistent improvement through iterative refinement and the ability to achieve high accuracy for departments with distinct symptom profiles suggest our system could provide immediate value in clinical settings, particularly in routing clear-cut cases and flagging ambiguous cases for human review.